mohammadjaan013/mohammadjaan013/README.md

-### Hello, I'm Mohammad Jaan
+### hello, i'm mohammad jaan

-cs grad from mumbai. i build things with ai and occasionally ship them.
+cs grad from navi mumbai. i build things with ai and occasionally ship them.

 currently mass-applying to jobs with an ai agent i built because applying manually is mass pain.